Saen Hai: Toponymy

-The word "Saen Hai" literally means "cry hundreds of thousands".
-Its name comes from "Phra Borom That Saen Hai", a local ancient chedi (indeed, it lies in the adjoining area Mueang Haeng).
-According to the local legend, King Naresuan rested his armies here and built a pool at the foot of the hill for his use and that of his war elephants.
-After a while, he died here at the age of 50, when the public acknowledged it, so many hundreds of thousands of people were weeping.
-However, this story has not yet been officially recognized by historical circle.
+The word "Saen Hai" literally means "hundred thousand cries" — or alternatively, "hundred thousand jars."
+The name derives from Phra Borom That Saen Hai, an ancient local cetiya (Buddhist reliquary), located in the adjoining area of Mueang Haeng.

+According to local legend, King Naresuan once rested his armies here and ordered a pool built at the foot of the hill for himself and his war elephants.
+It is said that he died at this site at the age of 50.
+When the public learned of his death, hundreds of thousands of people wept — hence the name.

+However, this story has not been officially recognized by mainstream historians.

 Geography

 Saen Hai can be considered as a west part of the district.
 The terrain is shaped like a plow along the length of north to south, with a total area of approximately 22 km2 (13,750 rai).

 Adjoining areas are (from the northeast clockwise): Myanmar, Piang Luang in its district, Mueang Haeng and Ban Na Mon of Mueang Haeng in its district.